+Our Current Issues blog helps teachers connect news stories to their classrooms and students.
 Teaching the news is time-consuming and complicated; by the time you are able to find and process important issues and identify how to teach them, they are old news.
-This site will be updated frequently with links to classroom-ready news items, relevant context, and suggested teaching activities and discussion questions.
+This blog will be updated weekly, with links to classroom-ready news items, relevant context, and suggested discussion questions for teachers.

 Democratic Candidate Highlights: Part 1—The Early Announcers

 The 2020 United States Presidential election is on Tuesday, November 3, and there are 20+ Democrats who have announced their campaign to run.
 As promised in our earlier post (found here), this post will be the first of several where we take a closer look at a few candidates—who they are and their stances are on […]Read More >

 May 29, 2019

 If you visit Washington, DC, one of the things you may notice is the license plates on local vehicles.
 While the inhabitants of the District of Columbia pay federal taxes, they do not have voting representation in Congress – just one delegate whose votes do not count.
 So since 2000, after approval by the Mayor […]Read More >